city_hall

 Timeline

-- Street Redesign Vision: The City is taking a new approach to public involvement.
-Our team will provide many ways to get involved in the process.
-In Fall/Winter 2024, we will lead community conversations about potential new design options for Columbia Road.
-We expect different designs may be recommended for different sections of Columbia Road.
-The process of developing a vision and design concept will be completed by June 2025.
+3. Street Redesign Vision: The City is taking a new approach to public involvement, offering multiple ways for the community to participate in shaping Columbia Road’s future.
+In Fall/Winter 2024, we will host conversations about potential design options for different sections of Columbia Road.

 Project Area